Bank of England set to keep rates at 15-year high despite slowdown signs

-Although inflation has fallen from 11.1 per cent just over a year ago to 6.7 per cent in the most recent data, it remains more than three times the BoE's 2 per cent target.
+Although inflation has fallen from 11.1% just over a year ago to 6.7% in the most recent data, it remains more than three times the BoE's 2% target.
 Inflation is expected to resume its fall in October after stalling in September but rising oil and gas prices since the start of the turmoil in the Middle East could slow its fall.Most investors believe it is now done with rate hikes and will keep borrowing costs on hold until at least August next year before starting to cut them.

 As well the data, the BoE is keeping an eye on political news: Prime Minister Rishi Sunak is under pressure from within his Conservative Party to cut taxes ahead of a national election expected next year.